-This post covers common questions related to Online Patching (ADOP) one of the most common task that Oracle Apps DBA‘s (apart from Cloning & Troubleshooting).
+This post covers common questions related to Online Patching or ADOP one of the most common tasks that Oracle Apps DBA‘s (apart from Cloning & Troubleshooting).

 ADOP stands for Application DBA Online Patching, introduced in EBS R12.2 to patch Oracle Applications while a system is available for users during Patching.

 ADOP is the most important new feature introduced in Oracle EBS R12.2.
 It is the ability to patch a running system without having to take the system down for a significant period of time while the patches are applied.

 ADOP uses dual file system (feature introduced in R12.2) to support online patching.

 - adop phase=prepare -> copies the application code

 - adop phase=apply -> apply patches to PATCH Environment

 - adop phase=finalize -> makes ready the system for cutover

 - adop phase=cutover -> bounce the system and does filesystem switchover. fs2 becomes RUN environment.